-The large, bulbous lip is colored yellow, while the twisted petals glow reddish-brown in the sunlight.
+The large, bulbous lip is coloured yellow, while the twisted petals glow reddish brown in the sunlight.
 For many insects, the lady's slipper is irresistible.
-The yellow shoe attracts with its intense color.
+The yellow shoe attracts with its intense colour.
 The curious visitors fall from the smooth edge of the shoe into its interior.
-Thus trapped, the insects search for an exit, which is simulated by a translucent area of the lower lip at the rear end of the flower.
-On their way out, the insects have to pass very close to the stigma and pollinate the flower.
+Thus trapped, the insects look for an exit, which is simulated by a translucent spot of the lower lip at the rear end of the flower.
+On the way out, the insects have to pass very close to the stigma and pollinate the flower.

 The lady's slipper forms 40,000 tiny seeds that are spread by the wind.
-But only through a fungus (mycorrhiza) living in the soil, the seed can germinate.
+But only through a fungus living in the soil (mycorrhiza) can the seed germinate.
 However, it takes 7 - 15 years before the plant develops into a flower.
-A special feature of the lady's slipper are its rhizomes, which serve it among other things as storage organs.
-If conditions are favorable, the lady's slipper can also reproduce vegetatively (= asexually) via this rhizome and thus form larger clumps.
+A special feature of the lady's slipper are its rhizomes, which serve as storage organs, among other things.
+If conditions are favourable, the lady's slipper can also reproduce vegetatively (= asexually) via this rhizome and thus form larger clumps.

 Semi-shady locations in sparse forests on limestone soil are its habitat.
 The flowering period begins in mid-May.
-It lasts until about the middle of June.
+It lasts until about mid-June.

-The endangerment of the species is due to the destruction of the habitat.
-But also its attractiveness has often been the undoing of the lady's slipper.
-Often the lady's slipper population is threatened due to reckless plundering, picking and digging.
+The endangerment of the species is due to habitat destruction.
+But its attractiveness has also often been the lady's slipper's undoing.
+Often the lady's slipper population is threatened due to reckless looting, picking and digging.

-The Lady's Slipper area in the Martinauer Au has been looked after for decades by the mountain rescue team during the blooming season on a voluntary basis and with great commitment.
+The Lady's Slipper area in the Martinauer Au has been looked after for decades by the mountain rescue team during the flowering season on a voluntary basis and with a great deal of commitment.